 Leave early to spend a few hours at gorgeous Crater Lake National Park.
 Enjoy a short hike in the area before continuing on to the university town of Eugene.

-Drive the final stretch north to the city of Portland.
+Drive north to the city of Portland.
 One of the most popular cities to visit north of California on the West Coast, Portland is artsy, funky and full of great eating and drinking options.
 Spend the afternoon getting to know this charming city.

 With so much to see and do here, opt to extend your stay and see more.